hasura/graphql-engine/graphql/manual/getting-started/first-graphql-query.rst

 Try out a query
 ---------------

-Head to the ``API explorer`` tab in the console and try running the following query in GraphiQL:
+Head to the ``GraphiQL`` tab in the console and try running the following query:

 .. code-block:: none